30 Worst Sodas to Stay Away From Right Now

 So which sodas really should never pass your lips?

 We looked at which fizzy beverages popular soda brands are currently offering up and ranked the 20-oz bottles of sodas from the bad to the worst of them all, focusing on the sugar content.
-After you're done ridding your fridge of these sugar bombs, be sure to try out any of these 21 Best Healthy Cooking Hacks of All Time to get you back on the right track.
+After you're done crossing these sugar bombs off your shopping list, be sure to try out any of the Healthiest Foods to Eat Right Now.